devrj12/chirp_keograms/README.md

 2. plot_ionograms.py : It reads the data saved by filter_ionograms.py to make the stacked subplots of the RTI images (keograms).

 For both of the python codes, there are folders named to read/save data from/to.
 These folder names need to be changed as according to the names of the folders to be used by other users of these python codes.
+There are comments in the codes to help through the process.

 Example RTI Plot: